Charith Asalanka

+Kariyawasam Indipalage Charith Asalanka (born 29 June 1997) is a Sri Lankan professional cricketer who currently serves as the captain of the white ball formats for Sri Lanka national team.
+An aggressive left-handed batsman and trusted batter in the number five middle-order batting position in ODIs, who bowls part-time handy off spin.
+On pitches that favour spin, he has the potential to take useful wickets and contribute significantly as an all-rounder.
+Asalanka made his international debut for Sri Lanka in June 2021.
+Asalanka made his debut under Dasun Shanaka's captaincy.

 Early career

-Asalanka toured England with the Sri Lanka under-17 team in 2013, opening the batting and top-scoring in each innings with 92 and 31 in a three-day match against an English under-17 team at Loughborough.
+Asalanka toured England in 2013, opening the batting and top-scoring in each innings with 92 and 31 in a three-day match against an English under-17 team at Loughborough.
 He opened the batting for his school, Richmond College, Galle in 2014–15, helping them into the final of the schools' twenty-20 competition.
 He captained the national under-19 team against under-19 teams from Australia and Bangladesh in 2014–15.
 In the five-match limited-overs series against Bangladesh under-19, he was Sri Lanka's highest scorer, with 225 runs at an average of 45.00, and second-highest wicket-taker, with eight wickets at 21.00.
-He was most prominent in Sri Lanka's victory in the first match, with 4 for 36 and 63.
-He was awarded Schoolboy Cricketer of the Year award in the years 2015 and 2016 becoming only the seventh player to win the award twice.
+He was the most prominent figure in Sri Lanka's victory in the first match, with 4 for 36 and 63.
+He was awarded Schoolboy Cricketer of the Year award in the years 2015 and 2016, becoming only the seventh player to win the award twice.
+In 2016, he also became the 1st player to score a hundred in both the 2-day and one-day matches of Lovers Quarrel.